Lunch Bunch – Form

 Noon-1:30pm

 The Lunch Bunch program includes outdoor play, games, and eating lunch.
-Participants are led by Miss Arporn (Nguyen) with no more than 8 children at any time.
+Participants are led by Miss Tina and Miss Suzanne with no more than 12 children at any time.
 This allows every student to feel loved and valued.
 Lunch Bunch provides a flexible and convenient option for parents while also including a time of fun, physical activity and additional social time for participants.

-St. Mary’s Preschool students are welcome to attend Lunch Bunch on any of the four days, not just on the day when the child attends the morning program.
+St. Mary’s Preschool students are welcome to attend Lunch Bunch on any of the week, not just on the day when the child attends the morning program.
 Children may attend on a regular basis (specific day/days each week) or a drop-in basis (as needed).

 The students will bring a lunch from home which is ready to eat without refrigeration or heating as mandated by state regulations.
 See below for options of what to include in the lunch with milk or water only, please.
 Our school is a “nut-free” program; no nuts or nut products are allowed at Lunch Bunch.
 If your child’s lunch contains an item that needs a spoon or fork please include only metal utensils for your child to use.
 Virginia state law requires that each child’s lunch be labeled with his/her name and the current date.
 We will provide a lunch tag put on your child’s lunchbox.